 There are also some other important things to consider:

-- Drink plenty of fluids – laxatives can cause dehydration; it is important to drink at least 2 liters of water a day.
+- Drink plenty of fluids: Laxatives can cause dehydration.
+It is important to drink at least 2 liters of water per day.

-- Avoid taking too much – taking too many laxatives can lead to diarrhea and blockages in the bowels.
+- Avoid taking too much: Large doses of laxatives can lead to diarrhea and blockages in the bowels.

 There are some natural alternatives to laxatives and lifestyle changes that can help alleviate constipation: